andrewbayly/andrewbayly.github.io/_posts/2026-04-21-even-vertex.md

 ## Background

-In the study of aperiodic tilings, mutual local derivability (mld) is used as a classifier.
+In the study of aperiodic tilings, mutual local derivability (mld)[1] is used as a classifier.
 If two tilings are mld they are said to belong to the same mld class.
 If a tiling is discovered that is non-mld with existing known tilings, then it is thought of as a novel aperiodic tiling of the plane.

 A tiling $A$ is locally derivable from tiling $B$ if given a patch of the tiling of finite radius $r$, the tile that appears at the same place in $B$ can be derived from the tile that appears there in $A$.
 And vice versa.

 In this paper we focus on a particular class of tilings - even vertex tilings - where every tile in the tiling has an even number of vertices.
 The key finding is that, subject to certain preconditions, any such tiling has a non-mld companion.
-Examples of even-vertex tilings are Penrose P3, Hexagon-Boat-Star(HBS) and Ammann-Beenker(A5).
+Examples of even-vertex tilings are Penrose P3[3], Hexagon-Boat-Star(HBS), Ammann-Beenker(A5)[2] and Socolar[4].
 We will use Penrose P3 throughout as a worked example.

 ## Tiling